-UNISFA condemns the attack on its peacekeepers
+UNISFA condemns the attack on peacekeepers

-July 16, 2019 (ABYEI) – The force commander for the United Nations peace keeping mission in the disputed region of Abyei (UNISFA), Major General Mehari Zewde Gebremariam has strongly condemned the “unprovoked” attack by a group of unknown armed men its peacekeepers providing security at the Amiet market.
+July 16, 2019 (ABYEI) – The force commander for the United Nations peacekeeping mission in the disputed region of Abyei (UNISFA), Major General Mehari Zewde Gebremariam has strongly condemned the “unprovoked” attack by a group of unknown armed men its peacekeepers providing security at the Amiet market.

-- Ethiopian Peacekeepers patrols in Abyei Southern sector to enure that Misseriya and Ngok Dinka communities are sharing grazing land and water peacefully on 22 April 2017(Photo UNISFA)

 The attack, UNISFA said in a statement, left an Ethiopian soldier dead and another critically wounded, while five other people who included two women and an eight months child reportedly died.